sleexyz/react-router-dynamic-matcher/README.md

 ```

-The predicates of the branches are tried in declaration order on the Redux store, and if a predicate succeeds, then React Router will dynamically route with the corresponding `indexRoute` and `childRoute`.
+The predicates of the branches are tried in declaration order on the Redux store, and if a predicate succeeds, then React Router will dynamically route with the corresponding branche's `indexRoute` and `childRoutes`.

 ### Options: